tarpetos/morse_encryptor/README.md

 ## Installation

 1. Clone this repository to your local machine.
 Python 3.10 or above must be installed
+2. If not installed you need to execute `sudo apt-get install python3-dev`
+3. Also, if not installed you need to execute `sudo apt-get install python3-tk`
-2. Install the required libraries using `pip install -r requirements.txt`.
+4. Install the required libraries using `pip install -r requirements.txt`.
-3. Run the application using `python main.py`.
+5. Run the application using `python main.py`.

+## Creation of a binary file using PyInstaller

+1. Run a command `pyinstaller --noconfirm --onefile --windowed main.py`
+2. If command still not working try `sudo apt-get install python<specific-version>-dev`
+3. If command still not working try `sudo apt-get install python<specific-version>-tk`
+4. To make sounds work you need to copy sounds folder to the binary or exe file location

 ## Compatibility